5 Questions with Le Motel

 How do your field recordings influence the way you approach composition and production?

-Field recording is very important in my process, it’s the starting point of most of my tracks.
-This idea of sampling life is the most inspiring way of creating music for me.
-For the album Odd Numbers, for example, everything started with field recording in Vietnam, where I recorded the sounds of nature, cities, and encounters.
-Back in Brussels, I began composing soundscapes based on those field recordings.
-But most of the track's intention and emotions were already in those fragments of life.
-In my more percussive and club projects, I also like to layer electronic elements with organic recordings to give them more depth and life.
+Field recording is a fundamental part of my process, it’s the starting point for most of my tracks.
+Sampling life itself is the most inspiring way for me to create music.
+For my album Odd Numbers, for example, everything began with field recordings in Vietnam, where I captured the sounds of nature, bustling cities, and chance encounters.
+Back in Brussels, I started composing soundscapes around these recordings, but the essence of the tracks, their intention and emotion, was already embedded in those raw fragments of life.

 Follow Le Motel here.